 Let’s take content creation for example.
 By developing a robust content strategy that targets search terms relevant to the services you offer, you’ll begin to rank for keywords that you know your target audience are searching for.
-In the hands of experienced SaaS focused SEO marketers, these pieces of content will continue to rise in Google’s search results.
+In the hands of our experienced SaaS focused SEO agency, these pieces of content will continue to rise in Google’s search results.

 The closer you get to ranking in position 1 for your target keyword, the more click throughs you’ll receive.
 This is one of the approaches that has made accelerate agency so successful in demonstrating accelerated returns for our portfolio of SaaS clients.
 Why not take a look at our client case studies for more on this.

 Companies that blog generate 67% more leads than those that don’t.
 Blogging also plays a pivotal role in growing your brand’s voice, establishing your company as an industry thought leader.

 Add to this the likes of eBooks, webinars and other lead magnets, and you begin to build a considerable amount of exposure.
 Over time, you stand to become a go-to source of information which in turn can lead to approaches from industry news sites, extending the cycle of brand exposure.

 It’s a similar story with social media, referrals, and earning forum reviews.
 Building a social following doesn’t happen overnight, and you need to make sales before earning reviews.

 However, a study shows that word-of-mouth marketing is even more successful than paid advertising, resulting in five times more sales.
 It takes longer for the inbound fire to start burning, but it keeps on burning once alight.
 Apply a targeted inbound marketing approach and that fire will be roaring before long.